 Need an article that captures Québec City, but up against a tight deadline?
 We get it.
 That’s why we’ve provided a piece on the region’s history.
 You’re free to use it as-is, or take some ideas and run with them.

 Mother Nature has been generous to Québec City.
-The St. Lawrence River flows past Montréal, becoming narrow as it passes between the cliffs on which are perched Québec City and Lévis before continuing, broad and mighty, on its journey to the Altantic Ocean.
+The St. Lawrence River flows past Montréal, becoming narrow as it passes between the cliffs on which are perched Québec City and Lévis before continuing, broad and mighty, on its journey to the Atlantic Ocean.
 The geographical diverse landscape enhances the region's beauty.

 Nestled in the heart of the St. Lawrence Valley, Québec City is divided into two distinct areas: Upper Town, which is perched on a promontory overlooking the river, and Lower Town, which lies on the riverbank where the city's founders lived long ago.